Try Radar for free

 In brief

-- Plan internal links before launch: the hub links down to leaves, each leaf links back to the hub, and related leaves connect when the context is useful.
+• Plan internal links before launch so the hub links to every leaf, each leaf links back to the hub, and related leaves connect only where the relationship is genuinely useful.

 What to do